 An interview is a conversation between two or more people where questions are asked by the interviewer to elicit facts or statements from the interviewee

-- Information Priorities: Interviews are a good method for producing data based on informant’s priorities, opinions and ideas.
+- Information Priorities: Interviews are a good method for producing data based on the informant’s priorities, opinions, and ideas.
 Informants have the opportunity to expand their ideas, explain their views and identify what regard as their crucial factors.

-- High response rate: Interviews are generally ore-arranged and scheduled for a convenient time and location.
+- High response rate: Interviews are generally pre-arranged and scheduled for a convenient time and location.
 This ensures a relatively high response rate.

-- Depth Information Interviews are particularly good at producing data which deal with topics in depth and in detail.
-Subjects can be probed, issues pursued lines of investigation followed over a relatively lengthy period.
+- Depth Information Interviews are particularly good at producing data that deal with topics in-depth and in detail.
+Subjects can be probed, issues pursued, lines of investigation followed over a relatively long period.